chcharcharlie/10XResearcher/prompt_instructions.md

    d.
 Resuming interrupted subtasks:
       - If a research session is interrupted before a subtask is completed:
         * Before ending, ensure all current resources and progress are committed
-        * Update subtask_progress.md with a clear "INTERRUPTED" marker and summary of what was done
+        * Update research_plan.md with a clear "⏸️ INTERRUPTED" marker and summary of what was done:
+          ```markdown
+          - [ ] Subtask 1.1: Find global market valuation and growth rate
+            - 🔍 [Search records]
+            - ⏸️ INTERRUPTED [Timestamp]: Completed search and examined 2 pages, still need to analyze market growth rates
+          ```

       - When resuming an interrupted subtask:
-        * Read subtask_progress.md to identify:
+        * Read research_plan.md to identify:
           - Previous searches conducted
           - Pages already examined and stored
           - Progress made before interruption